stuti0510/cleopatra/README.md

 <div align='center'><h2>DEVJAM README</h2></div>
 <img src="https://camo.githubusercontent.com/387b804e633aca8fac6c862d075f1ad3efd1aae413ef634c01f243545b054926/68747470733a2f2f692e706f7374696d672e63632f6e6a434d32346b782f776f632e6a7067">
 <div><h3>INTRODUCTION:</h3></div>
 <div>Sometimes organising a meeting can be a really difficult task.
-Finding the perfect time and location and that too which matches everyone's taste is a reaaly time consuming and difficult task.
+Finding the perfect time and location and that too which matches everyone's taste is a really time consuming and difficult task.
 Our website aims to make it easier.Our website allows the users to enter the location of both the users and their preferred place type and they will get their suitable locations after applying the filters.
 It also allows the users to enter their avilable time slots and find the common time slots, schedule meetings and provide them reminders and also filters their location with respect to the time they chose.</div>
 <div><h3>TABLE OF CONTENTS:</h3></div>
 <div><ul><li>Home Page</li>
 <li>Login/Signup Page</li>